AlexRITIAN/Daily/README.md

 We both look up at the same stars,yet we see such different things.
 Every saint has a past and every sinner has a future.
 Human life is ephemera,which make it precious.
+Don't make promises you can't keep.But those are the Best kind.